codespede/pwoli/docs/output-data-providers.md

 let ids = provider.getKeys();
 ```

-In the above example, because you provide to [ActiveDataProvider](/pwoli/api-docs/classes/ActiveDataProvider.html) an [[ActiveQuery]] object,
+In the above example, because you provide to [ActiveDataProvider](/pwoli/api-docs/classes/ActiveDataProvider.html) an [query](/pwoli/api-docs/classes/ActiveDataProvider.html#query) object,
 it is intelligent enough to return primary key values as the keys.
 You may also explicitly specify how the key
 values should be calculated by configuring [key](/pwoli/api-docs/classes/ActiveDataProvider.html#key) with a column name or
 a callable calculating key values.
 For example,